-Students must apply for admission to Level I. Students currently enrolled in Level I do not have to apply for Level II.
-Students not currently in the nursing program but possessing a current LPN license must apply for Level II and meet previously stated deadlines.

-- 2. All students are to have a Professional CPR card that is renewed annually.
+- 1. Students must apply for admission to Level I. Students currently enrolled in Level I do not have to apply for Level II.
+Students not currently in the nursing program but possessing a current LPN license must apply for Level II and meet previously stated deadlines. - 2.
+All students are to have a Professional CPR card that is renewed annually.
 The CPR card can be obtained after admission to the Program prior to attending clinicals. - 3.
 Allied Health students must comply with both New Mexico law and clinical facility requirements related to immunization and testing.
 Note: Students should not delay completing their immunizations; some take up to 4-6 months to complete.
 Once students have applied and have been accepted into the program, immunization requirements must be submitted with documentation from a physician and given to the Department Secretary upon request.
 Students must follow the posted immunization schedules.
-The minimum time intervals must be met. - Advancement within each level of the program requires a grade of 78 percent or higher in all courses in the Nursing major. - 5.
-Students who have twice failed to achieve a grade of 78 percent or higher in NMNC 1110, NMNC 1135, NMNC 1210, NMNC 1220, NMNC 1235, NMNC 2310, NMNC 2320, NMNC 2335, NMNC 2410, NMNC 2435, and NMNC 2445, or have withdrawn from these courses twice will not be eligible for readmission to the Nursing Program.
-Students are allowed no more than two admissions to the Nursing Program.
-This applies to students transferring in as well as to those who begin the Nursing Program at Clovis Community College. - The following nursing courses are taken concurrently with a lab.
+The minimum time intervals must be met.

+- 4. Advancement within each level of the program requires a grade of 78 percent or higher in all courses in the Nursing major. - 5.
+Students are required to achieve a grade of 78% in all classes in the Nursing Program.
+Any course failure will result in an inability to progress in the Nursing Program, and that course must be repeated and a passing grade must be achieved.
+Readmission to any course for repeat will be at the discretion of the Nursing Program Director.
+Students will be allowed one repeat in the Level I portion of the program, and one repeat in the Level II portion of the program as defined in the Course Catalog on page 44.
+Students who do not pass the courses with the repeats in the specific program levels will be dismissed from the Nursing Program and will have to re-apply to the Nursing Program Director at the conclusion of two years.
+Acceptance will be based on the previous academic record and on a space available basis. - The following nursing courses are taken concurrently with a lab.
 Failure to achieve a 78 percent or higher in either lab or theory will require the student to repeat both components before progressing to the next course.
-The courses are NMNC 1110, NMNC 1135; NMNC 1210, NMNC 1235; NMNC 2310, NMNC 2335; and NMNC 2410, NMNC 2435. - Course descriptions are listed in this catalog, and it is the student's responsibility to complete prerequisites prior to admission to the Nursing Program.
+The courses are NMNC 1110, NMNC 1135; NMNC 1210, NMNC 1235; NMNC 2310, NMNC 2335; and NMNC 2410, NMNC 2435. - 7.
+Course descriptions are listed in this catalog, and it is the student's responsibility to complete prerequisites prior to admission to the Nursing Program.
 Students will not be accepted into the program without completion of all general education requirements and related requirements. - 8.
 The faculty reserves the right to recommend to the Executive Vice President the withdrawal of any student whose behavior interferes with the legal, ethical, and/or safe practice of nursing.
 Students withdrawn under this policy are not eligible for readmission to the Nursing Program.

 The program may need to comply with the New Mexico Department of Health Regulations (section 29-17-2 to 29-17-5, NMSA 1978 [9/1/98]): Caregivers Criminal History Screening Act.
 This will require nursing students to have a nationwide criminal history screening.
 When screening becomes necessary, it will be done through the use of fingerprints reviewed by the Department of Public Safety and submitted to the Federal Bureau of Investigation.
 Directions for obtaining this clearance will be available from the Nursing Department.
+Nursing students will also be required to complete drug testing for compliance with clinical agencies.
+Students must pass both the criminal history screening and drug testing for acceptance into the Nursing program.